Matt Gourley: Podcasts

 In 2006, Gourley and Carter launched Superego, an improvisational podcast they conceived of on Christmas Eve 2005 based on the conceit of clinical case studies.
 Superego has since added Mark McConville, Jeff Crocker, and Paul F. Tompkins as regular cast members.

 In September 2013, Gourley started hosting a podcast along with Matt Mira titled James Bonding on the Nerdist network, later acquired by the Earwolf podcast network.
 The podcast discusses the James Bond films one by one with guests.
 In November 2014, Gourley helped launch the new Wolfpop podcast network, a sister to Earwolf, along with Paul Scheer and Adam Sachs.
 As part of this launch, Gourley himself began a new podcast, titled I Was There Too, which focuses on the actors and stories behind the most classic scenes from film and television.
 Gourley also co-hosted The Andy Daly Podcast Pilot Project on Earwolf with Andy Daly.

 Gourley co-hosted Pistol Shrimps Radio with his Superego colleague Mark McConville.
 The podcast consisted of unedited commentary of the games of The Pistol Shrimps, a women's rec league basketball team in Los Angeles.

 In addition to hosting his own shows, Gourley has guested on numerous podcasts over the years, including Never Not Funny, Comedy Bang!
 Bang!, Thrilling Adventure Hour, and Spontaneanation.
 In addition to editing Superego, Gourley has also edited Judge John Hodgman and The Sound of Young America.

 In 2018, he started hosting In Voorhees We Trust With Gourley and Rust with Paul Rust, a podcast series reviewing every Friday The 13th film in the franchise.
 The self-proclaimed "easy-listening cozy-cast," now simply titled With Gourley and Rust, has had several seasons analyzing and discussing horror films.

 Gourley has served as a producer and co-host on Conan O'Brien's podcast Conan O'Brien Needs a Friend since it debuted in November 2018.

 In January 2023, Gourley debuted the first episode of Mallwalkin with co-host Mark McConville.
 Each episode the co-hosts walk a local mall and comment on retail offerings while recording impromptu interviews with business owners and avoiding audio recording policy violations.

 Gourley is a singer, guitarist, and songwriter.
 He composed the theme for I Was There Too with James Bladon.
 He has released a solo album titled Garanimal Farm, recorded tracks with his band named Townland, and released an album with The Journeymen titled Mount Us More.

 Personal life

 In 1997, Gourley won a contest to see who could best imitate the sound of a flushing toilet.

-Gourley lives in Pasadena with his wife, Amanda Lund, with whom he has a daughter.
+Gourley lives in Pasadena with his wife, Amanda Lund, with whom he has two daughters.